 Child Mind Institute

-Chase Hill, MS, is a research assistant for the Health Brain Network.
-Chase (who prefers to use the pronoun they/them) attended graduate school at Teacher’s College, Columbia University, where they obtained a Master of Science in Neuroscience and Education.
+Chase Hill, MS, is a research assistant for the Healthy Brain Network.
+Chase (whose pronouns are they/them/theirs) attended graduate school at Teacher’s College, Columbia University, where they obtained a Master of Science in Neuroscience and Education.
 Their research experiences range from pharmacological studies of comorbid depression and anxiety to longitudinal evaluations of substance abuse in at-risk populations through neuroimaging.
 Their master’s thesis aimed to elucidate the neural mechanisms that enhance a forensic interview when having a child victim draw during disclosure of an allegation.

 Chase’s research interests include health outcomes and quality of life for marginalized people of LGBTQ+ communities and disenfranchised populations with ethnic identities.
 They plan to pursue a doctoral degree in clinical psychology with a focus on social justice.